Unity Ceremonies & Rituals ...

 Jump The Broom

-A Wiccan Tradition that has also found its way into the modern ceremony, Jump The Broom holds a special place in my heart as I did it at my own wedding.
+An ancient Tradition that has also found its way into the modern ceremony, Jump The Broom holds a special place in my heart as I did it at my own wedding.
 A couple builds a broom together of sticks, reeds, ribbons and beads (etc.) the week before their wedding.
 This symbolizes all the parts of themselves they are bringing into the relationship.

 Then, after the ceremony and the kiss, before they head back down the aisle, they jump it together to symbolize their willingness to overcome anything (past, present or future) as a pair.